-Each base contains seven threaded heat inserts.
-These allow components such as the drive circuit board to rigidly attach to the base via machine screws.
-Use a soldering iron to carefully heat these while pushing them into their cavities (Figure 4B).
+Each base contains seven threaded inserts.
+These allow components such as an analog driver board and fan to rigidly attach to the base with screws.
+Use a soldering iron to carefully heat the threaded inserts while pushing them into their cavities to set them (Figure 4B).